 Photographer

 I began taking photographs at the age of 36, when life unexpectedly handed me a camera.
 In 2009, I found an old Praktica 35mm in a gray bag left on a street in London - complete with three lenses.
 That moment marked the beginning of a new path: photography became a way to explore, observe, and express the invisible: emotions, human stories, and inner landscapes.
+Since then, I’ve been using photography not only as a form of artistic expression, but also as a tool for reflection, connection, and healing.

 I teach individuals how to confidently use their camera’s manual settings, empowering them to take control of light, composition, and creative expression.
+The goal is not just to capture high-quality photographs, but to understand how to see through the lens with intention and curiosity.

 Whether you're a beginner or looking to deepen your skills, my courses combine technical guidance with a mindful, artistic approach to image-making.